bihealth/bih-cluster/bih-cluster/docs/how-to/service/file-exchange.md

 - [Jump to "From Linux"](#from-linux)
 - [Jump to "From Mac"](#from-mac)

-!!! important "Access from Charite Network"
+!!! important "Access from internal Charite Network (not VPN)"

     Access from the Charite network (IP ranges `141.x.x.x` and `10.x.x.x`) must connect through the Charite proxy (`http://proxy.charite.de:8080`).
     Depending on the client software that you are using, you might have to configure the proxy.